A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 So CMS worked with Michigan officials to reach a compromise: As of April 1, 2018 (four years after Healthy Michigan took effect), some Healthy Michigan enrollees with income above the poverty level (ie, between 100% and 138% of the poverty level) had to either switch to a QHP subsidized with Medicaid funds, or work with their doctors to fulfill the healthy behavior requirements to remain on the Healthy Michigan Plan.

 This change applied to people who had been enrolled in Healthy Michigan for 12 or more consecutive months.
-And there was no longer a mention of cost-sharing amounting to 7% of income, but there is still an opportunity for enrollees to reduce their cost-sharing via healthy behaviors.
+And there was no longer a mention of cost-sharing amounting to 7% of income, but there was still an opportunity for enrollees to reduce their cost-sharing via healthy behaviors.
 It should be noted, however, that about 80% of Healthy Michigan enrollees have income below the poverty level, and the second waiver makes no changes to their coverage under the program.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.